Cancers that begin elsewhere in the body may spread (metastasize) to the bones.

 Radiation therapy, chemotherapy, or surgery may be done depending on the type of cancer that has spread.

-Metastatic bone tumors are cancers that have spread to the bone from their original (primary) site elsewhere in the body (see Development and Spread of Cancer).
+Metastatic bone tumors are cancers that have spread to the bones from their original (primary) site elsewhere in the body (see Development and Spread of Cancer).

-Cancers most likely to spread to the bone include those that start in the following areas:
+Cancers most likely to spread to the bones include those that start in the following areas:

 Breast cancer is the most common cancer to spread to bone.
 However, any cancer may eventually spread to bone.
 Cancer may spread to any bone, although cancers do not commonly spread to bone below the mid forearm or mid calf.

 Metastatic bone tumors cause bone pain, but they may not cause any symptoms for some time.
 The pain can be severe.
 Pain may occur when at rest or at night and tends to progressively worsen.

 Cancerous tumors gradually weaken a bone.
 The weakness makes it much easier for the bone to break (fracture) while doing routine activities (called a pathologic fracture).

 A person who has or has had cancer and develops bone pain or swelling is evaluated by a doctor for metastatic bone tumors.

 To evaluate a single area of bone, other imaging tests such as magnetic resonance imaging (MRI), computed tomography (CT), or positron emission tomography (PET) is done.
 PET is usually combined with computed tomography (PET-CT) when used to evaluate tumors.